folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "It's killers sittin' in they cell for takin' somebody innocent" > Killers taking innocent lives

-* Having just called out a crooked doctors who have indirectly killed people by overprescribing Xanax, Lecrae shifts his focus to people who have been found guilty and sentenced to time in a prison cell after directly killing an innocent person.
+* Having just called out crooked doctors who have indirectly killed people by overprescribing Xanax, Lecrae shifts his focus to people who have been found guilty and sentenced to time in a prison cell after directly killing an innocent person.

 * This line mirrors the first verse from “Watch the Party Die” where Kendrick rapped:

   * ***We even kill the killers 'cause they like taking innocent lives***